 The Time Out New York blog

-Your up-to-the-minute guide to New York City events, restaurants, bars, nightlife, ticket alerts, NSFW ephemera and cat photos.
+Your up-to-the-minute guide to New York City events, restaurants, bars, nightlife, ticket alerts and NSFW ephemera.

 We couldn't get all the way through Paul Haggis's 2004 West Coast guiltfest, Crash (okay, we shut it off after ten minutes).
 Fortunately, Cherry Red Productions has created a vastly more engaging version using Care Bears in lieu of sanctimonious Hollywood types.
 (Come to think of it, that might work for the pending screenwriters strike, too.)
 Note how much more palatable the Thandie Newton--fingering scene is when performed by Funshine Bear.

 Ars longa, suckers

 Turn that frown upside down!
 Saturday at 4pm is the Art Parade, in which dozens of revelers shimmy down West Broadway from Houston to Grand Street, garbed in outrageous outfits, scathing political placards, portable sculptures, origami kites, papier-mch heads and tableaux of all stripes.
 Is it pretentious and just a little bit silly?
 Yes—but it's two fucking months till Halloween and we have a werewolf Giuliani costume that we're dying to try out.